samtech36/devops-capstone-project/.github/ISSUE_TEMPLATE/-user-story.md

 ---
-name: " User Story Template"
+name: " User Story"
-about: Describe this issue template's purpose here.
+about: This template is for creating stories
 title: ''
 labels: ''
 assignees: ''